 Laci and Szandra Kadar

 Laci began his association with WOL in 1991 as a camp counselor.
-He joined the staff full time in 1995, as director of a camping ministry which serves about 1,000 children during the summer.
+He joined the staff full time in 1995.
+In 2004 he began the Director of Camping Ministry.
+Under his leadership this ministry grew a lot, presently it serves about 1,200 campers during the summer.
 The camp uses sports and language instruction to reach Hungarian children with the love and good news of Jesus Christ.
 Redeemer regularly sends teams to assist in the summer camping ministries and special construction projects.
 After completing his ThM at Dallas Seminary in 2007, Laci and Szandra returned to Hungary to serve with WOL.
-Laci continues to lead the camping ministries and also teaches in the WOL Bible Institute.
+Laci lead the camping ministry through October 2016.
+Presently he serves as Evangelist and Bible teacher in the WOL Bible Institute.
+He travels and speaks a lot and continues his education at Dallas Seminary’s Doctor of Ministry program.
 Laci and Szandra enjoy opportunities to teach, host and disciple WOL students from many countries.
 They also have an active ministry in their local church.
 Laci is taking on teaching and some preaching responsibilities and Szandra is working with the children’s ministry.
+They have three children, Fanni (2004), Luca (2006) and Laci jr. (2008).
 The Kadar family always appreciates your prayers, personal contacts, and visits.

 Peter and Tatiana Mitskevich